Big-Ideas-Lab/DBDP_Compression_Toolbox/README.md

+# DEPRECATED.
+Please see updated toolbox in the [DBDP](https://github.com/DigitalBiomarkerDiscoveryPipeline/Data-Compression-Toolbox).

 # Wearables Data Compression Toolbox
 #### An open source toolbox for testing data compression methods on wearable sensors.
 ### The Wearables Data Compression Toolbox is part of the DBDP.
 Read more about the DBDP [here](dbdp.org).